1. Methodology background

 Recent improvements

-• incorporation of revised Annual Business Survey benchmarks for 2019 and new data for 2020
+the incorporation of revised Annual Business Survey benchmarks for 2020 and new data for 2021

 Details of changes from previous periods can be found in the Gross fixed capital formation tables of previous Blue Book releases.
 Changes implemented over these periods, listed with the most recent first, include:

-• double deflation methods were implemented for GDP – under double deflation, for every industry, the current price estimate of its output is deflated by a price index for output and the current price estimate of its inputs is deflated by an input price index; it is widely recognised as the best approach to producing volume estimates of GVA
+most recently double deflation methods were implemented for GDP – under double deflation, for every industry, the current price estimate of its output is deflated by a price index for output, and the current price estimate of its inputs is deflated by an input price index

 5. Quality characteristics of the business investment data